Doom Eternal: Main campaign

-In 2163, fourteen years after the events on Mars, Earth has been overrun by demons, wiping out 60% of the planet's population, under the corrupt Union Aerospace Corporation (UAC).
+In 2163, fourteen years after the events on Mars, Earth has been overrun by demons, wiping out 60% of the planet's population.
+The Union Aerospace Corporation (UAC) has been fully corrupted into a demonic cult.
 What remains of humanity has either fled Earth or joined the Armored Response Coalition (ARC) resistance movement.
 The Doom Slayer, having previously been betrayed by Dr. Samuel Hayden, returns with a satellite fortress controlled by the AI VEGA to quell the demonic invasion by killing the Hell Priests: Deags Nilox, Ranak, and Grav.
-The priests serve an angelic being known as the Khan Maykr who seeks to sacrifice mankind for her own race's survival.
+The priests serve an angelic being known as the Khan Maykr, who seeks to sacrifice mankind for her own race's survival.
 The Slayer teleports to Earth and kills Deag Nilox, but the Khan Maykr transports the two remaining priests to unknown locations.

-The Slayer retrieves a celestial locator from the Sentinel world of Exultia then a power source in Hell from the exiled Sentinel the Betrayer, who also gives him a dagger that he asks Slayer to stab the heart of his son with, whose body was turned into the apocalyptic demon, the Icon of Sin.
+The Slayer retrieves a celestial locator from the Sentinel world of Exultia, and then travels to Hell to acquire a power source from the exiled Sentinel, the Betrayer.
+The Betrayer also gives him a dagger to stab the heart of his son, whose body was turned into the apocalyptic demon, the Icon of Sin.
 The Slayer finds and kills Deag Ranak at his citadel in the Arctic.
 In response, the Khan Maykr moves Deag Grav again and accelerates the invasion of Earth.
 With no leads on the last Hell Priest, VEGA suggests finding Dr. Hayden, who knows his location.
 At an ARC compound, the Slayer retrieves Hayden's damaged robot chassis and the demonic Crucible.

 Upon uploading Hayden's mind into the fortress, he reveals Deag Grav is hiding on Sentinel Prime; the only way to get there is a portal located in the lost city of Hebeth in Mars' core.
 The Slayer travels to the Martian moon Phobos, where he uses the BFG 10000 to shoot a hole in the surface of Mars to reach Hebeth.
-After reaching Sentinel Prime, flashbacks reveal the Slayer to be Doomguy.
+After reaching Sentinel Prime, flashbacks reveal the Slayer to be the original Doomguy.
 Found badly wounded by Sentinels sometime after Doom 64, Doomguy was brought before the Deags and forced to fight in a gladiatorial arena.
 Impressed by Doomguy's ruthlessness in battle, the Deags inducted him into the Sentinels.